13paras/react-firebase-blog/README.md

 ## Features

--Log in and log out using Firebase Authentication -Create, view, edit, and delete blog posts using Firestore and Storage -Users can also add cover image
+- Log in and log out using Firebase Authentication
+- Create, view, edit, and delete blog posts using Firestore and Storage
--comment on profiles
+- Users can also add cover image
--
+- comment on posts
+- Responsive design that adapts to different screen sizes
--Protect routes based on the user’s authentication status
+- Protect routes based on the user’s authentication status

 * ## Getting started
   To run this app locally, you need to have Node.js and npm installed on your machine.
 You also need to create a Firebase project and enable the services mentioned above.
 Then follow these steps: